 Using a pen to create holes broke through the surface revealing the inner page, but wasn’t a total success.
 UNSUCCESSFUL

-Using a colander showed some interesting dots, that were depressed into the paper on the slower marks, but on the faster marks the paper is penetrated.
+Using a colander showed some interesting dots, slower marks depressed into the paper, faster marks penetrated the paper.
 FAIRLY SUCCESSFUL

-A screwdriver was used to create the dots, and again the cleaner ones were the faster dots.
-The first were generally disorganized, but there is a sense of order within the second.
-The paper appears to go inward on the second set, but is random on the first.
-I prefer the second set of dots.
+Using a screwdriver was more successful to create dots where the cleaner ones were the faster dots but were disorganized.
+There appears to be a sense of order using slower dots with the paper goes inward and prefer the second set of dots.
 FAIRLY SUCCESSFUL

 Embossing over a gun barrel was the same for slow/light or hard/quick.
 It made an interesting pattern overall and where the light hit it was on the raised dots.
 Something I quite like.
 SUCCESSFUL